Ukraine digital army brews cyberattacks, intel and infowar

 The movement is global, drawing on IT professionals in the Ukrainian diaspora whose handiwork includes web defacements with antiwar messaging and graphic images of death and destruction in the hopes of mobilizing Russians against the invasion.

 “Both our nations are scared of a single man — (Russian President Vladimir) Putin," said Zakharov.
 "He's just out of his mind.”
-Volunteers reach out person-to-person to Russians with phone calls, emails and text messages.
-They send videos and pictures of dead soldiers from the invading force from virtual call centers.
+Volunteers reach out person-to-person to Russians with phone calls, emails and text messages, he said, and send videos and pictures of dead soldiers from the invading force from virtual call centers.

-Some build websites.
-"We did a site where Russian mothers can look through (photos of) captured Russian guys to find their sons," Zakharov said by phone from Kyiv, the Ukrainian capital.
+Some build websites, such as a "site where Russian mothers can look through (photos of) captured Russian guys to find their sons," Zakharov said by phone from Kyiv, the Ukrainian capital.

-The volunteer cyber army's effectiveness is difficult to gauge.
+The cyber volunteers' effectiveness is difficult to gauge.
 Russian government websites have been repeatedly knocked offline, if briefly, by the DDoS attacks, but generally weather them with countermeasures.

 It's impossible to say how much of the disruption — including more damaging hacks — is caused by freelancers working independently of but in solidarity with Ukrainian hackers.

-A tool developed by Zakharov’s team called “Liberator” lets anyone in the world with a digital device become part of a DDoS attack network, or botnet.
+A tool called “Liberator” lets anyone in the world with a digital device become part of a DDoS attack network, or botnet.
 The tool’s programmers code in new targets as priorities change.

+But is it legal?
+Some analysts say it violates international cyber norms.
+Its Estonian developers say they acted "in coordination with the Ministry of Digital Transformation" of Ukraine.

-A top Ukrainian cybersecurity official, Victor Zhora, said at his first online news conference of the war Friday that homegrown volunteers are attacking only what they deem military targets, prioritizing government services including the financial sector, Kremlin-controlled media and railways.
+A top Ukrainian cybersecurity official, Victor Zhora, insisted at his first online news conference of the war Friday that homegrown volunteers were attacking only what they deem military targets, in which he included the financial sector, Kremlin-controlled media and railways.
 He did not discuss specific targets.

 Zakharov did.
 He said Russia's banking sector was well fortified against attack but that some telecommunications networks and rail services were not.
 He said Ukrainian-organized cyberattacks had briefly interrupted rail ticket sales in western Russia around Rostov and Voronezh and knocked out telephone service for a time in the region of eastern Ukraine controlled by Russian-backed separatists since 2014.
 The claims could not be independently confirmed.